AndyObtiva/glimmer/README.markdown

 This allows you to call SWT Java classes from Ruby without mentioning package namespaces.

 For example, after imports, `org.eclipse.swt.graphics.Color` can be referenced by just `Color`

-## Girb (Glimmer irb)

-With Glimmer installed, you may run want to run `girb` instead of standard `irb` to have SWT preloaded and the Glimmer library required and included for quick Glimmer coding/testing.

 ## Logging